-This post contains affiliate links.
-If you click through an affiliate link and make a purchase, I make a small commission at no additional cost to you.
-Affiliate programs help content creators like me provide free advice and printables.
-Please see our disclosure policy for details.
+This post may have some affiliate links.
+If you click an affiliate link and make a purchase, I earn a small commission which supports this educational website at no additional cost to you.
+Please see the disclosure policy for details.

 Why is the color red important in Chinese culture?

 Because, the color red is so vibrant, it represents energy, happiness, and fortune.
 Therefore, the gift of a red envelope means that you’re offering good wishes for a positive future to the recipient.